imSrbh/imsrbh.github.io/projects.md

 ## 1. Flask ML API : Salary Predictor App
 Code : [SalaryPredictApp](!https://github.com/imSrbh/DeployML-Flask/tree/master/SalaryPredictApp)
-In this project we are simply going to train a simple Linear Regression for salary prediction using scikit-learn and then create a flask web app.
+In this project we are going to train a simple Linear Regression for salary prediction using scikit-learn and then create a flask web app.

-In this project there are core three files : model.py : We are gonna develop and train our model. server.py : We will code to handle POST requests and return the results. request.py : and Finally, we will send the requests with the features with the server and recieve the results
+There are core three files in the code repo:
+model.py : We are gonna develop and train our model.
+server.py : We will code to handle POST requests and return the results.
+request.py : and Finally, we will send the requests with the features with the server and recieve the results
 ---